552 Publications

 Published at :La Rivista Italiana Delle Sostanze Grasse

-The kernel composition, fatty acid composition, and fatty acid distribution on triglycerides of kernel oil from Bactris major palms grown in Nigeria have been studied.
+The composition of Bactris major kernel and kernel oil Abstract The kernel composition, fatty acid composition, and fatty acid distribution on triglycerides of kernel oil from Bactris major palms grown in Nigeria have been studied.
 Lauric acid was the major fatty acid in whole oil and was also the dominant fatty acid in the triglycerides and in the 2- monoglycerides derived from them by pancreatic lipase hydrolysis.
 All the fatty acids present exhibited a preference for 1, 3- positions except for lauric and oleic which showed a preference for the 2- position.
 Proximate analysis of Bactris major kernel gave: moisture 6.0%, crude protein 12.7%, oil 21.4%, crude fibre 3.8%, ash 2.6% and nitrogen free extract 53.5%.

 Download Full Abstract